CONSUMER MEDICINE INFORMATION

 infection of hair roots or hair loss, especially of the scalp

-frequent or painful urination (cystitis/dysuria), or blood in the urine
+frequent or painful urination (cystitis/dysuria), or blood in the urine, or bowel

 changes in the menstrual cycle (periods)

-bleeding gums, sore mouth, difficulty swallowing, cold sores, mouth ulcers
+bleeding gums, sore mouth, difficulty swallowing, cold sores, mouth ulcers, swollen

 coughing, wheezing, difficulty breathing, chest pain

 black tarry stools or blood in the stools